adebray/SetCards.py/README.md

 Pillow, and fiddle with the designs/colors/etc. until I'm happy.

 ### Current State
-I've just ported the code to Pillow, and cleaned it up slightly.
+I've ported the code to Pillow, and cleaned it up slightly.
+I've also made the program generate lighter cards.
 Next, I should play with the design changes I was hoping to do.

 One specific goal I have is to make it easy to change the background color (which could be useful to indicate a card was clicked).